scverse/scvi-tools/docs/user_guide/background/differential_abundance.md

 ## Notations and model assumptions

 While different `scvi-tools` models may consider different modalities (gene expression, protein expression, multimodal, etc.), they share similar properties, namely some low-dimensional representation of each cell.
 In particular, we consider a deep generative model where a latent variable with prior $z_n$ represents cell $n$'s identity.
-In turn, a neural network $f^h_\theta$ maps this low-dimensional representation to normalized, expression levels.
+In turn, a neural network $f^h_\theta$ maps this low-dimensional representation to normalized expression levels.

 ## Quantifying the probability that a given cell belongs a given sample